graded-cs-resources/IB-Computer-Science-Notes/unit1/00_Intro.md

 In addition to the casual, non-tracked formative assessment I do regularly in class, some of the formative assessments that will be tracked (and required for reassessment) include:

-* Flash cards (digital or for key ideas are required and will be regularly used in class, getting feedback from me and each other about their quality.
+* Flash cards, digital or physical, for key ideas.
+These are required and will be regularly used in class, getting feedback from me and each other about their quality.

 * Formative programming and analysis assignments will be assigned for work in class and at home.
 These will range from small single-day assignments to large multi-day problems.
 These will be managed using an online platform called Github Classroom.